Empowering Youth

 - act on the plan

 The Pink Shirt Project trains and motivates Canadian youth to create and implement projects that address issues that concern them.
-Participants discuss topics of interest and come together in a facilitated approach to decide how to make positive changes.
 Perfect for a classroom or another small group, with the help of a facilitator, youth explore themes of diversity, inclusion and social responsibility and implement their very own projects.
-Included is training in the Creative Process, themes of diversity and inclusion, and an introduction to the UN Rights of the Child.
-This is an excellent way to learn several valuable life skills!
+This is an excellent way for youth to learn several valuable life skills.

 Quotes